Frequently Asked Questions (FAQ)

 Q: What are the impacts of construction?

-A: UTRWD is working with the local community to minimize any impacts that may exist.
-The work won’t have major impacts on local residents.
-Work includes roadway relocations and improvements as well as construction of a new lake bridge.
+A: UTRWD has worked with the local community to minimize any impacts that may exist.
+The work has not had major impacts on local residents.

 Q: What are the environmental impacts of this project and planned environmental improvements?

-Lake Ralph Hall’s mitigation components will actually help reduce the impact of the continued erosion and restore portions of the original river channel to its beautiful and natural, meandering path.
-Environmental mitigation is underway in specific areas around the lake, including portions of the original river channel.
+Lake Ralph Hall’s mitigation components are helping reduce the impact of the continued erosion and have restored portions of the original river channel to its beautiful and natural, meandering path.
+Environmental mitigation was completed in specific areas around the lake, including portions of the original river channel.

 Q: What are the economic benefits of this project?